harisnp/band-route-problem/readme.md

 * In order to see how it runs, you can comment the 40 venues and uncomment the 200 venues or 500 venues.
 At any given point, you can see the best solution in White and current best in Black.

-It is the initial commit and the solution will be improved
+It is the initial commit and the solution will be improved.